mrichtsfeld/forms-bridge/readme.txt

 == Docs ==

-See the official plugin's documentation on our [gitlab repository](https://git.coopdevs.org/codeccoop/wp/plugins/forms-bridge/).
+See the official plugin's documentation in our [gitlab repository](https://git.coopdevs.org/codeccoop/wp/plugins/forms-bridge/).